29 May Think Smart Not Hard

 And if you think your audience is made up of the people buying your stuff on Amazon, then you’re wrong.
 Those individuals aren’t your audience.
 Those buyers are Amazon’s audience, and Amazon isn’t letting go of those 2.5 billion audience members easily.

 To build your own audience, you have to look outside of Amazon.
+Again think smart not hard.
 You need platforms like Instagram, Facebook, and Pinterest.
 You need to generate email lists and blogs..once you’ve mastered Amazon, that is.

-Knowing your customer isn’t about knowing their age, background, or socioeconomic status.
+Knowing and influencing your customer isn’t about knowing their age, background, or socioeconomic status.
 It’s about knowing what’s making their lives problematic.